mgree/phpenkoder/readme.txt

 email hidden; JavaScript is required */.
 Any ideas for workarounds would be appreciated; please send them along.

+= I opened up the inspector and I saw my supposedly encoded text.
+What gives? =

+The inspector shows the current live state of the DOM---how the page looks right now.
+Once PHPEnkoder's generated JavaScript runs, then the DOM will include all of the secrets.
+If you check the source, you'll see that your secrets are safe from (naively) prying eyes.

 = Other questions? =

 See [the webpage](http://www.weaselhat.com/phpenkoder/) for more information.